NikolayRag/typeTodo/README-config.rst

     *.do.cfg* is automatically created if not found.

     Global *.do.cfg* in *Packages/User* folder is used as template and is also created if none.
-    Global config is used when there's NO folders in project at a moment.
+    Global config is used when there's no folders added to project at a moment.

     Default configuration is **HTTP**, using `public server`_ as host and newly created repository with random name, like ``~exwvpaytkfs6``.

-    Also **FILE** is always used, even if not specified.
+    **FILE** database is always used, even if not specified.